hawtio/hawtio/docs/GetStarted.md

     main.run();

 If you wish to do anything fancy it should be easy to override the Main class to find the hawtio-web.war in whatever place you wish to locate it (such as your local maven repo or download it from some server etc).

+<a name="chrome-ext"></a>
+## Using the Chrome Extension (currently not working)

+> Chrome Extension currently does not work, as Google requires extensions to be installed using their app store, and hawtio are not yet published to the app store.
+This may change in the future.

+<a class="btn btn-large btn-primary" href="http://central.maven.org/maven2/io/hawt/hawtio-crx/1.4.17/hawtio-crx-1.4.17.crx">Download the hawtio Chrome Extension version 1.4.17</a>

+* Then you'll need to open the folder that the CRX file got downloaded to.
+On a Mac in Chrome you right click the downloaded file and click <b>Show in Finder</b>

+* now in <a href="https://www.google.com/intl/en/chrome/browser/">Google Chrome</a> open the <a class="btn btn-default btn-large" href="chrome://extensions/">Extensions Page</a> at <b>chrome://extensions/</b> or <b>Window pull down menu -&gt; Extensions</b>

+* now drop the downloaded CRX file (from Finder or Windows Explorer) onto Chrome's <a href="chrome://extensions/">Extensions Page</a> at <b>chrome://extensions/</b> or <b>Window pull down menu -&gt; Extensions</b> and it should install the hawtio extension for Chrome.

+* now to open a <a href="http://hawt.io/">hawtio</a> tab or window at any point, just open a new tab / window in Chrome, click the <b>Apps</b> button on the left hand of the bookmark bar which should open a window with all your extensions in there....

+* you should see a <a href="http://hawt.io/">hawtio icon</a> in the apps page.
+If not <a href="http://hawt.io/community/index.html">let us know!</a>.

+* Click the <a href="http://hawt.io/">hawtio icon</a>

+* the <b>Connect</b> page should appear where you can then connect to any processes which are running a <a href="http://jolokia.org/">jolokia agent</a>.

+* have fun and profit!
+Please share with us your <a href="http://hawt.io/community/index.html">feedback!</a> or <a href="https://twitter.com/hawtio">tweet us!</a>

 ## Using a git Clone